 likes to depict as a Troll

-Quite often, the actual character isn't really one, but gets this reputation due to something he did or said in-story for no apparent other reason than screwing with others (such as neglecting a major detail about something in a situation where it would have been crucial) that cannot be attributed to his stupidity.
+Quite often, the character isn't really a troll, but gets this reputation due to something he did or said in-story for no apparent other reason than screwing with others (such as neglecting a major detail about something in a situation where it would have been crucial) that cannot be attributed to his stupidity.
 It's also possible for the character to actually be

 a troll in the original support, but get this reputation exaggerated